 Bitcoin is a relatively new innovation with a limited history and the market for bitcoin is volatile and subject to rapid price swings, changes and uncertainty and is a largely unregulated marketplace.
-Bitcoin is subject to the risk of fraud, theft, manipulation or security failures, operational or other problems that impact bitcoin trading venues.
+Bitcoin is subject to the risk of fraud, theft, manipulation or security failures, and operational or other problems that impact bitcoin through its trading venues or otherwise.
 Newly created bitcoin are generated through a process referred to as "mining," and such bitcoin are referred to as "newly mined bitcoin."
 Approximately 900 newly mined bitcoin are created each day.
-"Halving" events occur periodically, further decreasing the amount of newly mined bitcoin created each day.
-If entities engaged in bitcoin mining choose not to hold the newly mined bitcoin, and, instead, make them available for sale, there can be downward pressure on the price of bitcoin which could negatively affect an investment in a Portfolio, and therefore the corresponding Fund.
+"Halving" events occur periodically, further decreasing the amount of newly mined bitcoin, and, instead, make them available for sale, there can be downward pressure on the price of bitcoin which could negatively affect an investment in a Portfolio, and therefore the corresponding Fund.
 Miners may cease expanding processing power to create blocks and verify transactions if they are not adequately compensated, which may negatively impact the development of the bitcoin network and adversely affect the price of bitcoin.

-As a crypto asset, bitcoin is subject to the risk that malicious actors will exploit flaws in its code or structure that will allow them to, among other things, steal bitcoin held by others, control the blockchain, steal personally identifying information, or issue significant amounts of bitcoin in contravention of the bitcoin blockchain code.
+As a crypto asset, bitcoin is subject to the risk that malicious actors will exploit flaws in its code or structure, or the code or structure of digital wallets or storage devices in which bitcoin is held that will allow them to, among other things, steal bitcoin held by others, control the blockchain, steal personally identifying information, or issue significant amounts of bitcoin in contravention of the bitcoin blockchain code.
 The occurrence of any of these events is likely to have a significant adverse impact on the price and liquidity of bitcoin.
 A malicious actor may attack in various ways, including a "50 Percent Attack" or a spam attack.
 If a malicious actor obtains a majority of the processing power dedicated to mining, it will be able to exert unilateral control over the addition of blocks to the blockchain.
 As long as the malicious actor enjoys this majority it may be able to double-spend its own bitcoin (i.e., spend the same bitcoin in two or more conflicting transactions) as well as prevent the confirmation of other bitcoin transactions.
 If such a scenario were to occur, it could adversely affect an investment in a Portfolio, and therefore the corresponding Fund.
 A malicious actor could also attempt to flood the pool of unconfirmed transactions with tens of thousands of transactions in an effort to significantly slow the confirmation of legitimate transactions across the bitcoin network.
 Such a delay, if sustained for extended periods of time, could negatively impact the secondary market price of bitcoin.
 These or any other form of attack on the bitcoin network could adversely affect an investment in a Portfolio, and therefore the corresponding Fund.